Vijay2win/FilebackedBlockingQueue/README.md

 * Segments are discard instead of recycling if the max file system size has reached.
 * Supports BlockingQueue API's.

-* Note: There is Serialization and de-serialization overhead.
-It might be hard to serialize objects with states.
+* Note: There is (de-)Serialization overhead.
+        When JVM exits or the system crashes the files are not in sync, hence we start with a new segments ignoring the old ones before the crash.
+        The above can be solved by doing Periodic sync (not implemented by default).

 Example Code:
 =============